10DLC Registration Now Available in the Plivo Console

 On the next screen, we ask about how you plan to use your 10DLC number — the campaign, in other words.
 We ask for a campaign name and description.
 You must also choose two to five campaign types.
 Businesses use 10DLC for all kinds of uses — marketing messages, two-factor authentication, delivery notifications, and fraud alerts, for instance.
 To give you the flexibility to use your 10DLC number for multiple campaign types, we suggest you pick several campaign types from the drop-down list.
 At the bottom of the page, we ask for text for a couple of sample campaign messages, so carriers can see what you intend to send.

 Finally, on the third page of the registration form, you must tick a box that says you give Plivo permission to register your brand and campaign, and a Submit button that sends us the form.
-There’s an optional field that lets you specify colleagues to notify when we have updates about the registration process.
-If you leave it blank, you’ll get notifications at the email address associated with your Plivo account.

 What happens next